caspiankeyes/agi-hedge-fund/README.md

 ## **`Overview`**

 **AGI Hedge Fund** is the first experimental open framework that approaches financial markets as complex adaptive systems requiring recursive cognitive architectures for interpretation.
-Unlike traditional algorithmic trading, AGI-HEDGE-FUND implements a multi-agent system where each agent embodies a distinct investment philosophy, enabling emergent market understanding through recursive arbitration and attribution-weighted consensus.
+Unlike traditional algorithmic trading, Multi-Agent Hedge Fund implements a multi-agent system where each agent embodies a distinct investment philosophy, enabling emergent market understanding through recursive arbitration and attribution-weighted consensus.

 > *"Markets are efficient precisely to the extent that recursive cognition can penetrate their complexity."*